 Talent adding live cells into the tissue culture Petri dish and adding antibiotic-free medium.

+Add “Day 2” to conner of the video for shots 2.4 -2.7

 The next day, replace the medium on Plat-E cell cultures with 6.5 milliliters of reduced serum media [1].
 Prepare the transfection mix according to the manufacturer’s instructions [2].
+Move this line to beginning of next step 2.5

 Talent removing the old medium from the culture dish and adding reduced serum media using a pipette.

 Shot of the prepared transfection mix with all the required reagents in the frame.
+Move 2.4.2 to be 2.5.4

-For each plate, mix 45 microliters of Lipofectamine 2000 with 210 microliters of reduced serum medium in one tube [1] and 15 micrograms of DNA with 235 microliters of reduced serum medium in another tube [2].
-Pipette the contents of the tubes three to four times and incubate for 5 to 20 minutes at room temperature to facilitate complex formation [3].
+From 2.4 “Prepare the transfection mix according to the manufacturer’s instructions” For each plate, mix 45 microliters of Lipofectamine 2000 with 210 microliters of reduced serum medium in one tube [1] and 15 micrograms of DNA with 235 microliters of reduced serum medium in another tube [2].
+Combine the contents of the tubes by pipetting three to four times and incubate for 20 minutes at room temperature to facilitate complex formation [3].

 Talent adding Lipofectamine 2000 to a tube containing reduced serum medium and mixes it.